 Named for President William McKinley, McKinley's Rock was blasted into the flank of the New River Gorge near Thurmond, West Virginia, during construction of a railroad.
 According to legend, workers engaged in construction saw the profile when the dust settled and immediately recognized it as an ill omen.
 It was soon revealed that McKinley had been shot and killed at or near the time of the blast.
-The rock is located along the Rend Trail in the New River Gorge National River.
+The rock is located along the Rend Trail in the New River Gorge National Park and Preserve.

 Old Stone Face